spencer-brooks/spencer-brooks.github.io/index.md

 ## My Approach

 The core aspects of my approach include:
-- Individualized curriculum: By taking into account what students already know, I present material in a way that is accessible to students, scaffolding academic and personal growth.
+- **Individualized curriculum**: By taking into account what students already know, I present material in a way that is accessible to students, scaffolding academic and personal growth.
-- Growth mindset: I encourage my students to embrace the process and challenges of learning and develop good work habits, and I place less emphasis on outcomes like grades and test scores.
+- **Growth mindset**: I encourage my students to embrace the process and challenges of learning and develop good work habits, and I place less emphasis on outcomes like grades and test scores.
-- Empathy: Empathy with students is critical to create the rapport needed for effective learning.
+- **Empathy**: Empathy with students is critical to create the rapport needed for effective learning.
 It is important for students to be comfortable asking questions and making mistakes: students who build strong relationships with  educators learn to practice self-advocacy skills that will serve them throughout middle school, high school, college, and beyond.
-- Process: When learning new concepts, learning proceeds in two steps, explorations and consolidation/mastery.
+- **Process**: When learning new concepts, learning proceeds in two steps, explorations and consolidation/mastery.

 ### Explore
 First, I **explore** a concept with a student, encouraging them to take the lead in solving a problem and asking probing questions to guide their progress.
 Exploration helps build deep, durable understanding.
 Students: